nyej/tuxx/README.md

     // Assert
 }
 ```
-Assuming everything builds and passes, running the resulting executable will produce the following output with the default reporter and emojis enabled (using the default emojis):
+Assuming everything builds and passes, running the resulting executable will produce output similar to the following using default reporter and emojis enabled (using the default emojis and depending on the number of actual asserts):

 ![Basic-Output](img/basic-output.png)